porcinus/nc2png/README.md

 Uses [GLFW](https://www.glfw.org/), [GLAD](https://glad.dav1d.de/), [GLM](https://github.com/g-truc/glm), [ImGui](https://github.com/ocornut/imgui) for the OpenGL part.
 A massive thanks to Joey de Vries for its amazing [Learn OpenGl](https://learnopengl.com) website, it did help a ton to make the OpenGL part.

-Require [Ansicon](https://github.com/adoxa/ansicon) to be installed for Windows version.
+Require [Ansicon](https://github.com/adoxa/ansicon) to be installed for Windows version NOT running Windows Console by default (check ``Windows Console`` section for more informations).
 Require zlib1g-dev, libpng-dev, libgd-dev, libgl-dev, libglfw3-dev to be installed on Linux in order to compile.